 Service Above Self Awards: Presented two or three times a year to high school students who have served their community in a vounteer program.

 Members at the meeting:

-David Briggs, David F. Ford, Jeremy Greeley, Phil Hammond, Richard Hoffman,
+David Briggs, Lori Brown, David F. Ford, Jeremy Greeley, Phil Hammond, Scott Hausler,

-Jim Rostron, Nancy Russell, Wayne Russell, David Saturley,
+Jim Rostron, Nancy Russell, Wayne Russell, David Saturley, Lisa Saturley,

 Rotarians in Service to the community: